Dogs are the essence of energy. They are beautiful, kind creatures that serve as the perfect companions throughout any kind of emotion.

 Overall, the Mally Foxhound is a beautiful, elegant and enigmatic dog that is equally loving as it is independent.

-If you can commit a large amount of time to training and exercise, while supplying a reasonably big backyard, this dog is perfect for you.
+If you can commit a large amount of time to train and exercise, while supplying a reasonably big backyard, this dog is perfect for you.

 - Mally Foxhound: Before You Buy